 How to Develop a Content Marketing Strategy: A Start-to-Finish Guide

-Welcome to the digital age.
+Welcome to the digital age in 2019.
 Gone are the days where your marquee says it all and your store competes with a handful of vendors for local clientele.

-The downside is that your business is now competing on the world’s stage, the upside is that your business has the ability to market it’s product to every consumer with internet access.
+The downside is that your business is now competing on the world’s stage, the upside is that your business has the ability to market it’s products to every consumer with internet access.

 So how is it that you set yourself apart when you’re competing against thousands of vendors who sell the same or similar products?
 How do you cut through the noise and reach the consumer?
 How do you get that same consumer to frequent your business and become a lifelong customer or client?